ItsSimko/speech2text-container/README.md

 # Authentication

 On server start up you will receive a api key in the console.
 This key changes on each start up of the software.
-When making a request to the server in the headers include a key/value pair with key 'X-API-Key' and value 'Your API key.'.
+When making a request to the server include a bearer header with the api key.

 # License